Still Animal: Francis Bacon

 Bacon in his studio, Jane Bown ,1985

 On an airless white soundstage, shutters scream up.
 A man steps in.
-He walks with brass dignity, a hand in his pocket, wearing the colours and contours of Berlin; black turtleneck, grey blazer; mouth ajar, as always, like the eyes above it have found something tasty in a trap.
-Another man waits for him, suited, with the aspect of someone who would wait fore...
+He walks with brass dignity, a hand in his pocket, wearing the colours and contours of Berlin; black turtleneck, grey blazer; mouth ajar like the eyes above it have found something tasty in a trap.
+Another man waits for him, suited, with the aspect of someone who could wait forever.
+Not a w...

 5 Artists Defending Ukrainian Identity